siddxd2005/UBIKZ-fashion-ecommerce/README.md

 - `DB_NAME`: Database name.
 - `JWT_SECRET`: Secret key for JSON Web Tokens.
 - `STRIPE_API_KEY`: Stripe API key for payment processing.

-### Development Guidelines
-Follow these guidelines for developing and maintaining the UBIKZ-fashion-ecommerce project:

-1. **Code Style:**
-   - Follow the Airbnb JavaScript style guide.
-   - Use consistent naming conventions and formatting.

-2. **Testing:**
-   - Write unit tests for controllers and models.
-   - Use a testing framework like Jest or Mocha.

-3. **Version Control:**
-   - Commit changes frequently with meaningful commit messages.
-   - Use feature branches for new features and bug fixes.

-4. **Documentation:**
-   - Document APIs and key functionalities.
-   - Keep the README file up-to-date with project information and setup instructions.

 ### Deployment Instructions
 To deploy the UBIKZ-fashion-ecommerce project, follow these steps: